-179 Under provision of Section 89, para.
-1, of the Juvenile Justice Act, a child under the age of fifteen is not subject to criminal responsibility.
+179 Under provision of Section 89 paragraph 1 of the Juvenile Justice Act, a child under the age of fifteen is not subject to criminal responsibility.

-180 Upbringing measures are supervision of the probation officer, probation programme, upbringing of duties, upbringing restrictions, admonition with a warning.
+180 Upbringing measures are supervision of the probation officer, probation programme, upbringing oduties, upbrining restrictions, adminition with a warning.
 Protective measures are protective treatment, seizure of a thing and protective care.
-Criminal measures are generally beneficial work, fine, fine with conditional suspension of execution, forfeiture of a thing, banishment, imprisonment conditionally suspended for a trial period (conditional sentence), imprisonment.
+Criminal measures are generally beneficial work, fine, fine with conditional suspension of excecution, forfeiture of a thing, banishment, imprisonment conditionally suspended for a trial period (conditional sentence), imprisonment conditionally suspended for a trial period with supervision, unconditional imprisonment.